girleffect/core-general/README.md

 To be able to run the core components using `docker-compose`, all the git repositories should be available on the same level as this repository and each contain a `Dockerfile`.

-To quickly check if this is the case, run:
+To quickly check if this is the case, run the following from the directory containing this README:
 ```
-s -1 ../*/Dockerfile
+ls -1 ../*/Dockerfile
 ```
 which should result in the following output:
 ```